norbertszivos/dotfiles/README.md

 $ sudo apt install make gcc libx11-dev
 ```

-#### NerdFont
+#### Nerd Fonts

-Download a Nerd Font e.g. [Ubuntu Mono Nerd Font](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/UbuntuMono/Regular/complete/Ubuntu%20Mono%20Nerd%20Font%20Complete.ttf)
+Download Nerd Fonts, e.g. UbuntuMono Nerd Font from the [Nerd Fonts](https://www.nerdfonts.com/font-downloads) homepage.
-After that double click on the font file.
-It will open it in Font Viewer.
+After to extract the downloaded file, double-click on a font file.
+It will open the file in the Font Viewer.
-In there, you can see the option to install the font in top right corner.
+In there, you can see the option to install the font in the top right corner.

 #### Ripgrep